cs186-fa12/fa12/hw3/README.md

     SELECT * FROM raw_r_tuples r, raw_s_tuples s WHERE r.pkey = s.pkey;
     SELECT * FROM raw_r_tuples r, raw_s_tuples s WHERE r.pkey = s.pkey;
     SELECT * FROM raw_r_tuples r, raw_s_tuples s WHERE r.pkey = s.pkey;

-Note: you must run these queries in order.
-These queries have been since you start the server.
-Don't restart the server.

 If you examine the log file, you will see some messages like this at the end of each query: